cybercongress/go-cyber/docs/run_validator.md

 The command returns the address, a public key and a seed phrase, which you can use to recover your account if you forget your password later.
-Keep the seed phrase at a safe place (preferably, not hot storage) in case you have to use it.
+Keep the seed phrase at a safe place (not in hot storage) in case you have to use it.

 The address shown here is your account address.
 Let’s call this **<your_account_address>**.
 It stores your assets.